Mole removal at Belgravia Dermatology

 How much does mole removal cost?

-- Shave excision or radiosurgery first mole £450, additional moles £150 (including histology)
+- Shave excision, Erbium YAG Laser or radiosurgery first mole from £450, additional moles £150

 As an example a visit for laser of a single mole will be £600 to include the consultation and the treatment.
-The treatment can be taken on another day to fit schedules.
+The treatment can be taken on another day to fit schedules (please advise us when making your booking).

 Please note that radiosurgery, laser and elliptical excision are available at our City of London Clinic only.
 Shave excision is available at both sites.